 Keep your momentum moving forward.
 Be impatient to start and patient for results.
 You should feel a slight nervous uncomfortable tingling in your stomach; that means you're doing it right.
 When you have that feeling, it's time to ship.

-Committing is really about the truth.
-What do I need to do to make this happen, what effort will I need to make?
+Committing is really about the seeing the truth.
+What do I need to do now to make this happen?
+What efforts will I need to make?
 Answer these questions honestly.
-When you understand your role, act.
+Once you understand your role, act.
 Make a commitment to yourself.
 Say, "I am going to do Y".